CodeByKiran/Ai-interviewer/README.md

 Backend Robustness: A Spring Boot-powered backend ensures efficient data handling and integration.
 Customizable Interviews: Users can select their area of expertise, and the AI dynamically adjusts to provide relevant questions.
 Realistic Feedback: Mimics real interview scenarios with questions aimed at testing both fundamental and advanced knowledge.
-Resume Parsing Integration: Upload resumes to extract skills using PDF extraction and provide targeted interview questions.
+Resume Parsing Integration: Upload resumes to extract skills using PDF extraction and provide targeted interview questions which help candidates to prepare better

 🛠️ Technologies Used